seungjaeryanlee/endtoend.ai/_posts/2018-07-04-ai-for-prosthetics-2.md

 ### Hip Thrust

 Let's test our intuition by trying to create a "hip-thrust" action.
-The indices 2, 4, 10, 12 look promising, so let's try fully activating these muscles.
+The indices 2, 4, 10, 12 look promising, so let's try fully activating these muscles, leaving all other muscles unactivated.

 ![]({{ "assets/blog/ai-for-prosthetics-2/hip-thrust.gif" | absolute_url }})